 IPART has accepted SCA's proposed operating expenditure over 2009/10 to 2011/12.
-In line with WorleyParsons' findings, IPART considers that these forecasts represent a reasonable estimate of SCA's efficient operating costs over this period, particularly given some of SCA's proposed efficiency measures.
+It considers that these forecasts represent a reasonable estimate of SCA's efficient operating costs over this period, particularly given some of SCA's proposed efficiency measures.